capstoneconnector/In-Class-Behavior-Analyzer/Group Meetings/February 4-10 Meeting #17.md

 Ben, Vanessa, and Cody

 ##### When?
-February 24th, 2019 @ 9:00 AM
+February 10th, 2019 @ 9:00 AM

 ##### Why?
-Weekly team meeting and presentation preparation
+Weekly team meeting

 ## What was discussed
-Presentation material
+What needs to be done by the end of the week

 ## What was accomplished?
-Fixing some loose ends
+Fixed some loose ends

 ## What needs accomplished?
-Making sure presentation is ready before Tuesday
+Making sure we are prepared for the future presentation